 - Moxabustion refers to the practice of burning mugwort leaf to warm and increase Qi flow at a point on an acupuncture channel.
 The mugwort can either be placed directly on the skin or on an acupuncture needle as well as used in stick form that is lit and waved over the acupuncture point (without touching the skin).

 - Acupressure is similar to acupuncture except that instead of using a needle to stimulate a point, the practitioner applies pressure manually with either a hand or hand-held tool.
 Often entire lengths of a channel are manually manipulated to move the Qi.

 - Cupping is another way to stimulate points on an acupuncture channel that involves using suction cups.
-Different types of cupping include simple dry cupping with suction, fire cupping using heat to create suction, and cupping with oil to allow for sliding of the suction cups to stimulate the length of a channel.
+Different types of cupping include simple dry cupping with suction, fire cupping using heat to create suction (NOT done at BHAH), and cupping with oil to allow for sliding of the suction cups to stimulate the length of a channel.

 - Gua sha is a form of scraping with a hand-held tool to stimulate the flow of Qi along a channel.
 ‘Sha’ is the red temporary skin rash that results from successful gua sha.

 - Chinese herbal therapy involves identifying an individual’s patterns of disharmony (of not just improper Qi flow, but of other aspects of being like blood and body fluids) using the principles of Chinese medicine.
 Once an individual’s patterns of disharmony are identified, the Chinese herbalist creates a combination of herbs or uses an herbal formula previously developed in China to address the patterns of disharmony and help the body return to health.